DutchBlockchainHackathon/DutchBlockchainHackathon.github.io/README.md

 ## How to get started

-1. Mail your team name and GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu) to get Pro access for private repo's
+1. Mail your team name and personal GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu) to get Pro access for private repo's

 2. Put your public or private repo on Github in your profile